qchenevier/MBA_memoire/doc/reaction_micro.md

 Adopt a multimedia mindset and view [your] business as a portfolio of products and services with different business models, pricing, and distribution strategies.
 A mindset that does not favor the status quo [@Karimi2015].

-Developing digital non-core products requires new digital platform capabilities.
-Platforms are the building blocks that act as a foundation for developing complementary products, technologies, or services.
-Digital platforms organize IT capabilities into software frameworks for integration of transactions.
-Digital platform capabilities provide standards, connectivity, rules, and IT capabilities [@Karimi2015].

-The focus of value creation shifts from value chain to value networks.
+The focus of value creation shifts from value chain to value networks [@Karimi2015].

 Include a multi-platform or platform-free mindset by considering all forms of content [@Karimi2015].

 Developing a digital-first mindset, making digital strategy everyone's job, cultivating an open culture that embraces digital innovations [@Karimi2015].

+Organizations need to find out whether their values give them the priority they need to reconfigure their capabilities.
+If not, values need to be changed first, since values ultimately determine what processes are in place [@Karimi2015].